cainhill/Text-To-Rows/README.md

 3. Navigate to Excel > File > Options > Add-ins > Go...
     - Check the box next to 'Text to Rows'
     - Click OK
-4. Confirm that you have a new button on your toolbar "Text to Rows"
+4. Confirm that you have a new button on your toolbar, "Text to Rows"
 5. Note: You may need to repeat steps 3 and 4 a few times to see the button appear as expected

 ![](https://i.ibb.co/k30hHDf/Screenshot-Ribbon-7000.png)